Best Aquarium Test Kits and Strips

 If left uncorrected, all of these can be harmful or even fatal to fish, with consequences such as reduction of oxygen, increase in stress and higher risk of disease.

 The API FRESHWATER MASTER TEST KIT measures these six parameters with scientific accuracy and provides professional results.
+This is one of the Best Aquarium Test Kits and Strips

 It comes with four glass test tubes, a holding tray, test tube rack and computer calibrated, laminated color card.
 To use Just fill the test tubes, add the test drops and compare results to the color card.